landoscar/landoscar/README.md

 ⏔⏔⏔ ꒰ ᧔ෆ᧓ ꒱ ⏔⏔⏔ > yes , i am a female formula one fan. its not a suprise. ive been a fan of oscar piastri since his formula renault days, and will still continue to be a fan of him. do not interact with me if your toxic towards female f1 fans.

-𓊆ྀི❤︎𓊇ྀི > i do NOT give two shits about lando norris's wdc title. nor do i give two shits about max verstappens titles. theyre drivers, not gods. its not the end of the world if max verstappen loses a title.
+𓊆ྀི❤︎𓊇ྀི > i do NOT give two shits about max verstappens's wdc titles. he is a driver, not a god. its not the end of the world if max verstappen loses a title.

+YES, i am a lando norris fan. does this mean ill go out of my way to harass and send death threats to other f1 fans and fangirl over him?
+NO. Nor do i support his actions supporting trump.
+I simply like him because of his driving.

                             BOUNDARIES